floweredscarf/su25/about.md

 -   Working in lock-step with other students.
 Your workflow should not involve a group of people identifying, tackling, and effectively identically solving a sequence of subproblems.
--   Using tools like Chat GPT and GitHub Co-Pilot to generate code.
+-   Using any LLM tools such as ChatGPT, GitHub Co-Pilot, or similar AI tools to generate code.
+(Project 3 BYOW Note: LLMs are permitted in the Interactivity component with citations, but they are still forbidden in the World Generation component.
+Further details will be released in the project spec)

 You can obey the letter of this entire policy while completely violating its spirit.
 However, this policy is not a game to be defeated, and such